perspilling/cremul-parser/README.md

 # cremul-parser gem

 This is a simple parser for CREMUL payment transaction files written in Ruby.
-It parses the CREMUL file (which should be in UTF-8 encoding) and creates a Ruby object structure corresponding to the elements in the file.
+It parses the CREMUL file and creates a Ruby object structure corresponding to the elements in the file.

+The parser is currently not a complete parser for all kinds of CREMUl files, but is being developed further as needed in an ongoing project for a Norwegian customer.

 ## References